๐How does Looking Glass Work?

 When the above quilt is displayed on a real Looking Glass, this is the result:

-Here, the incrementing numbers illustrate how the eye sees a different perspectives as the viewer moves from side to side.
+Here, the incrementing numbers illustrate how the eye sees a different perspective as the viewer moves from side to side.
 This is what creates the illusion of 3D.

 Note: If you are following along in person, there's a suggestion to close one eye to avoid eye strain.
 This suggestion is only for this specific quilt and for people who are looking at this effect in person.
 The reason is that when you look at the display with two eyes, the yellow numbers behave in a perceptually confusing way.
 Closing one eye removes this confusion.